-(D) Taligating shall be permitted in (1) designated areas within the Sports and Entertainment Zone and (2) any surface parking lots elsewhere within the Hollywood Park Specific Plan area (but expressly excluding the Residential zone) that are designated for stadium visitors, notwithstanding Section 5-18 of the Inglewood Municipal Code, but subject in all cases to each of the following conditions.
-The conditions set forth in this Section 6.2.3.2(D) may be amended administratively as a Technical Revision pursuant to Section 5.4.1 - Technical Revisions upon a finding by the Economic and Community Development Department Director or his or her designee that such amended policies are reasonably consistent with comparable sports and entertainment venues in Los Angeles County, including without limitation the Rose Bowl and the Los Angeles Coliseum.

-- Tailgating areas shall be continuously patrolled by uniformed personnel on foot, bicycle, or scooter during tailgating events to provide information and assistance and to ensure that tailgaters comply with established guidelines, including without limitation ensuring that tailgating activities do not interfere with the normal flow of traffic. ц. - time, a It commencement conclusion of the event the co shall be allowed no earlier than four (4) hours prior to the stated (, and tailgating must conclude no later than two (2) hours following and out" privileges will not be granted for vehicles.
-Tailgating shall t applicable, and t event.
-"In and ou ġ.
+- (D) Tailgating shall be permitted in (1) designated areas within the Sports and Entertainment Zone and (2) any surface parking lots elsewhere within the Hollywood Park Specific Plan area (but expressly excluding the Residential zone) that are designated for stadium visitors, notwithstanding Section 5-18 of the Inglewood Municipal Code, but subject in all cases to each of the following conditions.
+The conditions set forth in this Section 6.2.3.2(D) may be amended administratively as a Technical Revision pursuant to Section 5.4.1 Technical Revisions upon a finding by the Economic and Community Development Department Director or his or her designee that such amended policies are reasonably consistent with comparable sports and entertainment venues in Los Angeles County, including without limitation the Rose Bowl and the Los Angeles Coliseum. - a.
+Tailgating areas shall be continuously patrolled by uniformed personnel on foot, bicycle, or scooter during tailgating events to provide information and assistance and to ensure that tailgaters comply with established guidelines, including without limitation ensuring that tailgating activities do not interfere with the normal flow of traffic. - b.
+Tailgating shall be allowed no earlier than four (4) hours prior to the stated event commencement time, as applicable, and tailgating must conclude no later than two (2) hours following the conclusion of the game or event.
+"In and out" privileges will not be granted for vehicles.